svallero/HTCondor-docker-centos/README.md

 # HTCondor-docker-centos
-Create a dockerized HTCondor cluster based on CentOS 7
+Create a dockerized HTCondor cluster based on CentOS 7.
+For a Debian based version, see DS-CNAF/HTCondor-docker-debian.